-Patients with MG often experience a long and frustrating path to diagnosis and appropriate treatment.
-This reflects the paucity of experience physicians have in caring for patients with MG because the disease is rare.
-The disease is often referred to as a "snowflake disease" because of its heterogeneity, making the diagnosis even more difficult.
-As a result, patients are misdiagnosed and see many specialists before they receive the diagnosis of MG.
-Patients also experience significant side effects from current therapies, such as corticosteroids and non-steroidal immunosuppressive agents.
+Many patients experience significant side effects from current therapies, such as corticosteroids and non-steroidal immunosuppressive agents.
 The side effects can contribute as much to patient disability as the disease itself.
 Some patient advocates feel that the manufacturers of drugs for MG downplay the impact of these side effects on patients' lives.
 In addition, patients experience significant barriers accessing some therapies.
-They particularly highlighted the challenges in accessing IVIG as maintenance therapy.
+They particularly highlighted the challenges in accessing IVIG as maintenance therapy, and when approved, there were challenges getting coverage for home infusion rather than having to travel to an infusion center.
+For some patients, the requirement to travel to an infusion center impacted their ability to keep their job.
 Based on public comments that both IVIG and rituximab are widely used to treat patients with MG for whom other conventional immunosuppressive therapies have failed or not been tolerated, we have summarized the evidence base for both drugs as maintenance therapy.
-Patients also highlighted the importance of the caregiver role and the impact of MG on the lives of caregivers.

-Stakeholders highlighted that eculizumab is very expensive.
+Stakeholders also highlighted that eculizumab is very expensive.
 Some stakeholders noted that this has created a barrier to access for patients who might benefit from this treatment.
 Other stakeholders noted that while the pivotal trial of eculizumab studied patients with refractory disease, the drug is sometimes used in patients who have not received an adequate trial of less expensive conventional immunosuppressive therapy.